ssriram1978/Kubernetes_load_test_client/README.md

-# IOT_load_test_client
+# Kubernetes_load_test_client
-IOT_load_test_client
+Kubernetes_load_test_client
 --------------------
-Here is a Github page that details about a proposal for developing a performance load test tool for evaluating our IOT-MEC environment.
+Here is a Github page that details about a proposal for developing a performance load test tool for evaluating our environment for single digit millisecond latency for performing run-time inference on a linear regression machine learning model.

 Reason:
 --------
-  To evaluate the latency introduced by the IOT-MEC environment and justify the value proposition that IOT on MEC provides to the enterprise users.
+  To evaluate the latency introduced by our environment and justify the value proposition that it provides to the enterprise users.
-  To measure the performance of the IOT-MEC environment when it simultaneously handles thousands of IOT devices.
+  To measure the performance of the environment when it simultaneously handles thousands of IOT devices.
-  To evaluate the various iPass solutions which are plugged into the IOT-MEC environment and that consumes, transforms and control the IOT end devices.
+  To evaluate the various iPass solutions which are plugged into the IOT environment and that consumes, transforms and control the IOT end devices.
-  To evaluate the processing delay introduced by various open source messaging queues which is the critical component of our IOT-MEC environment.
+  To evaluate the processing delay introduced by various open source messaging queues which is the critical component of our IOT environment.

  Performance Parameters.
 ------------------------